 The title of an abstract may not exceed 120 characters.
 Use title case (both upper-and lowercase letters as appropriate).
 No special formatting is needed.

 - A limit of two submissions as Senior Producer and four overall is recommended per meeting.

 - The Academy reserves the right to disqualify submissions that exceed these limits.

 - Each submission must include at least one Academy Fellow or Member or Candidate for Membership as a producer.
 The Senior Producer does not need to be the member of the Academy.

 Submitters are required to provide contact information for all co-producers.
 If a producer does not exist within the Academy's database, please add the producer by providing their name along with an accurate and unique email address.

 Please refer to the list of main subject classifications.
 More specific topics are listed under these main classifications.
 Be as specific as possible when making your selection; you may only select one topic.

 Do not repeat the title in the abstract body.
-The word limit per submission is approximately 120-150 words (max of 1,000 characters for the body of the abstract, including spaces).
+The word limit per submission is approximately 120-150 words (max of 1,000 characters for the body of the abstract).
 If the abstract is too long, it will not be successfully submitted.
 You do not need to include headings in video abstracts.

 Video submissions require a Background Statement (250 characters) as part of the application.
 This is an opportunity to relay additional information to the selection committee and should not be an exact duplication of the abstract text.
 The Background Statement is a succinct statement explaining the background of why this study was undertaken or reported.
 This text will not be published and is for the use of the selection committee.